rackerlabs/encore-angular-styleguide/README.md

 ### Create an App Module
 ###### [Style [Y161](#style-y161)]

-  - Create an application root module whose role is pull together all of the modules and features of your application.
+  - Create an application root module whose role is to pull together all of the modules and features of your application.
 Name this for your application.

     *Why?*: Angular encourages modularity and separation patterns.
 Creating an application root module whose role is to tie your other modules together provides a very straightforward way to add or remove modules from your application.